bkmo/snapper-rollback-efi/README.md

 ## Config file
 Edit `/etc/snapper-rollback.conf` and make sure all the settings have the right values.
 You don't have to do this, but if you don't, you'll have to manually mount your btrfs root subvolume to `/btrfsroot` before running the script.
+Uncomment external_boot = True to have your .bootbackup restored.

 ## Usage
 ```